salihzett/DeployingTrendMicroSecurity/README.md

 ```
 You are done!
 Finally you can test your package.

-*Note*: It could be that the application only starts if the Mac has been restarted before.
+*Note*: It could be that the application only starts, if the Mac has been restarted before.